 We’ve already shown you all the ways apple-cider vinegar can change your life, but there’s another wondrous kitchen-cabinet staple that’s worth stocking up on for its many health-boosting benefits—green tea.
 Chock-full of antioxidants, the superstar leaves and their delicious brew can significantly amp up your well-being.
-From saving your skin to strengthening your immunity, here are six reasons why it should become part of your routine, stat.
+Not only is it a great tea for skin and hair, it can also strengthen immunity.
+Here are six reasons why it should become part of your routine, stat.

 Why You Need Green Tea